Mackinac Center’s VoteSpotter App Allows Constituents to Give Legislators Immediate Feedback on How They Voted

 Media Relations Manager

 MIDLAND — The Mackinac Center for Public Policy has created VoteSpotter, an iPhone app that alerts users to key votes in the Michigan Legislature and allows them to give instant feedback to their legislators.
-An Android-compatible version is forthcoming.
+(Editor's note: As of March 28, 2014, VoteSpotter is now also available for Android devices.)

 “The Legislature votes on hundreds of bills every year and spotting the most important ones can seem like a full-time job,” said Executive Vice President Michael Reitz.
 “VoteSpotter is a revolutionary app that allows people to continually vote on their legislators’ performance, not just on Election Day.”